LiamAs05/Auditd-Analysis/README.md

 # Auditd Logs Analyzer
 Created as an home assignment for the Magshimim + Cyngular Security job offer.
 This program will focus on analyzing syscalls by defining system call rules.

+## Auditd Setup

+First, install auditd and useful plugins by running (Debian):
+`sudo apt-get install auditd audispd-plugins`

+To start auditd: `service auditd start`

+To stop auditd: `service auditd stop`

+To fetch the current status of auditd: `service auditd status`

+To view all current rules: `sudo auditctl -l`

+Log files are stored at `/var/log/audit/audit.log`
+## Rule Setup

 System call rules are added to auditd using the syntax: `auditctl -a action,filter -S system_call -F field=value -k key_name`
-## Rule Setup

 We will add the following auditd rule: `sudo auditctl -a always,exit -F arch=b64 -S fork`